teamaccessonline/library/solutions/solution6/solution.rst

 -  Gain an understanding of a variable assignments

--  Gain an initial understanding kerberos SSO
+-  Gain an initial understanding of kerberos SSO

 .. toctree::
    :maxdepth: 1